abrarullahhaqqani/The-HRIM-Kitchen-/README.md

 Full Stack food delivery application using react.js This is the thumbnail ![Image alt](https://github.com/abrarullahhaqqani/The-HRIM-Kitchen-/blob/main/snap.png?raw=true)

 Contributor 3 (IAK)
 Add redux dependencies to client and Install Redux dev tools chrome Extension

 > > yarn add redux react-redux

 Contributor 4(SRR)

-> >For customizing and styling scrollbars in your Tailwind CSS project.
+> > For customizing and styling scrollbars in your Tailwind CSS project.

 "Note that all these commands are to be run on the client only."

 > Run: yarn add tailwind-scrollbar

 > Then, add the plugin in

 > tailwind.config.js.

 > For Material Tables which is required in this project from material-table.com Run these commands
 > yarn add material-table

 > yarn add @material-ui/core

 > yarn add @material-ui/icons

 > These commands install Material Table, Material-UI components, and Material-UI icons for table styling and functionality in React.
-" Add this dependencies to client folder for some specialized UI options "
+> " Add this dependencies to client folder for some specialized UI options "

 Contributor 3 (IAK)

 > yarn add swiper

 > yarn add @coreui/react-chartjs

+Contributor 2 (Abr)

+> In order to install dependencies of stripe use command npm install stripe in the server/fuctions folder